 - 1. The total number of recreation demand points for all age groups must be provided, with supply points shifted to the other age groups. - 2.
-The recreational needs of the neighborhood must be considered, i.e., the exemption should not contribute to increasing a current neighborhood recreation need. - 3.
-The application must demonstrate the necessity of the age group shifts (see 6.3.2 below). - 4.
+The recreational needs of the neighborhood must be considered, i.e., the exemption should not contribute to increasing a current neighborhood recreation need.
+The applicable master plan, sector plan or PROS Plan should be consulted to determine neighborhood needs. - 3.
+The application must demonstrate the necessity of the age group recreation demand shifts (see 6.3.2 below). - 4.
 If an exemption is sought for two age group categories, the recreation facilities proposed must constitute a "very substantial" publicly accessible facility as determined by the Planning Board (example: dog park).